 Billion-dollar money laundering case: Man who jumped off balcony hospitalised with multiple fractures

+Su Haijin faces one charge of resisting arrest by refusing to open the door of his room during a police raid.

-SINGAPORE: A man who jumped off a second-floor balcony and hid in a drain during a police raid as part of a S$1 billion (US$736 million) money laundering probe suffered multiple fractures.
+SINGAPORE: A man who jumped off a second-floor balcony and hid in a drain during a police raid as part of a S$1 billion (US$736 million) money laundering probe was hospitalised with multiple fractures.

 On Wednesday (Aug 23), Su Haijin appeared on screen in court from hospital, with his limbs in casts.